MosheAzraf/MosheAzraf/README.md

 # 💫 About Me:
-I'm a Full Stack Web Developer working with various technologies, <br>primarily with ASP.NET, PostgreSQL, MongoDB, and React.
+I'm a Backend Developer working with various technologies, <br>primarily with ASP.NET, PostgreSQL, MongoDB, and React.

 ## 🌐 Socials: